It happened. You broke the promise and now you need to know the cleaning process for how to clean soccer cleats.

 Post-practice or match, just bang your cleats together to get rid of excess dirt and mud.
-Remove any obvious dirt clumps with a brush or even your hands before putting them in your soccer bag or backpack.
+Remove any obvious dirt clumps with a brush, a popsicle stick, or even your hands before putting them in your soccer bag or backpack.
 You may even want to keep a plastic bag with your soccer essentials to place extra-dirty cleats.

 When you get home, you can finish deep cleaning your cleats.

 2. Remove and Clean Laces and Soles

 Clean laces help make your cleats look new, and clean soles keep odors away.

 While you cannot put your cleats in the washing machine (see #1 no-no below), using a washing machine is an effective way to clean the laces and soles.
-Unthread your laces and remove the soles, if possible.
+First, remove laces by unthreading them and then remove the soles, if possible.
 Secure them in a pillowcase, tied at the top, or use a special mesh bag to keep them together.

 Run the cycle on cold/delicate and remove promptly.